 White Bear Lake is a city in Ramsey County, Minnesota, zip code 55110, with a population of approximately 24,400 residents.
 It sits 15 miles northeast of Saint Paul via I-35E.
-Yes, White Bear Lake is a safe community: Ramsey County's suburban cities consistently rank below state averages for violent crime, and White Bear Lake's GreatSchools average is 6 to 7 out of 10 across ISD 624.
+White Bear Lake is a safe community: Ramsey County's suburban cities consistently rank below state averages for violent crime, and White Bear Lake's GreatSchools average is 6 to 7 out of 10 across ISD 624.

 White Bear Lake is a lakeside city in Ramsey County, 15 miles northeast of Saint Paul.
 The lake itself covers approximately 2,400 acres and sits at an elevation of 926 feet, making it one of the Twin Cities metro's largest and most accessible recreational lakes.
 The city became a resort destination in the late 1800s when St. Paul families built summer cottages along the shoreline, and that legacy of lake culture persists today in the architecture, the festivals, and the community identity.